dmotts/customer-support-bot/README.md

 ![Customer Support Bot Preview](https://res.cloudinary.com/dzpafdvkm/image/upload/v1725829845/Portfolio/virtual-assistant-chat-widget.png)

 ## Project Overview
-This Customer Support Bot WordPress plugin is designed to help users with general inquiries and provide information when the assistant is not available.
+Customer Support Bot WordPress plugin is designed to help users with general inquiries and provide information when the assistant is not available.

 ## Technologies Used
 <p